 Visit During the Shoulder Months

-If you are planning your trip and want to avoid the worst time to visit Alaska, but still long to gaze at the beautiful aurora borealis phenomenon, or you want to go snow shoeing or snowmobiling, don’t go in the dead of winter, go during the shoulder months of November and March.
+If you are planning your trip and want to avoid the worst time to visit Alaska, but still long to gaze at the beautiful aurora borealis, or you want to go snow shoeing or snowmobiling, don’t go in the dead of winter, go during the shoulder months of November or March.

 November and March offer a unique opportunity to experience some of Alaska’s most enchanting aspects without fully succumbing to the frigid temperatures and limited daylight hours of January and February.
 There’s nothing you can’t do in these months that you can do during the worst time to visit Alaska.